 Yes, you can.
 Government policy-makers seem impossibly out of reach, but when you learn to organize, they listen.
 Panelists: Danell Cross, Metcalfe Park Building Neighborhood Capacity Program; Peter Skopec, WISPIRG; and Joyce Ellwanger, MICAH.

 The seemingly minor choices you make about your daily life add up and make a large impact.
 What things can you do that make a difference?
-Panelists: Christy Bell, Alverno College, on use of native plants; Glenna Holstein, Urban Ecology Center, on daily living suggestions; and Lauralee Guilbault and Jenny Johanson, Alverno College, on your water footprint.
+Panelists: Christy Bell, Alverno College, on use of native plants; Jamie Ferschinger, Urban Ecology Center, on daily living suggestions; and Lauralee Guilbault and Jenny Johanson, Alverno College, on your water footprint.

 54 - Institutional Planning and Policies

 How do institutions make decisions that impact sustainability?
 What kinds of options do they have, and what are some costs and benefits?
 Are hands tied, or is there room for mission-driven change?
-Panelists: John Berget, Focus on Energy; Peter Armstrong and Kate Nelson, University of Wisconsin-Milwaukee, Ben Gramling, 16th St. Community Health Center; and Terri Ward, Urban Ecology Center.
+Panelists: Chris Seitz, Focus on Energy; Peter Armstrong and Kate Nelson, University of Wisconsin-Milwaukee, Ben Gramling, 16th St. Community Health Center; and Terri Ward, Urban Ecology Center.

 55 - Finding Freedom in My Feet